Charged black hole surrounded by a galactic halo in de Sitter universe: The matter distribution and solutions to the Einstein-Maxwell equations

 where we assume that $B(r)>0$.

 It is convenient to introduce the mass function, \mbox{$m(r)\leq r/2$}, such that

 We also consider the spherically symmetric electric field, which is determined by the following 4-potential:

 The galactic halo can be considered electrically neutral on large scales.
-Its dominant component -- dark matter -- is non-interacting and electrically neutral by definition, while the baryonic gas, though ionized, remains quasi-neutral due to rapid local charge compensation.
+Its dominant component---dark matter---is noninteracting and electrically neutral by definition, while the baryonic gas, though ionized, remains quasineutral due to rapid local charge compensation.
 Observationally, there is no evidence for large-scale electric fields in galactic halos, supporting the assumption of neutrality~\cite{Bertone:2004pz,Tumlinson_2017}.

 Therefore, assuming that the environment is electrically neutral, the Maxwell equations,